Search

 20 Stories, Spinningfields

 Since 20 Stories opened earlier in the year (with a completely open roof no less), the people of Manchester have been patiently waiting for a heat wave of this ilk to make the most of the new restaurant/bar.
-What with the majority of its floor space being outside, this is the time to head down and make the most of its stellar views over the city.
+With the majority of its floor space being outside, this is the time to head down and make the most of its stellar views over the city.
 Reservations aren’t necessary for the bar, but if you’re looking to dine you will need to book in first.

 1 Hardman Square, Manchester M3 3EB